Neural Sculpting: Uncovering hierarchically modular task structure in neural networks through pruning and network analysis: Experiments and Results

-\textbf{Sub-functions with higher input separability are detected more accurately:} In this experiment, we consider a function graph with two input separable sub-functions shown in Figure \ref{inp_overlap_funcs}a.
+In this experiment, we consider a function graph with two input separable sub-functions shown in Figure \ref{inp_overlap_funcs}a.
 We increase the overlap between the two separable input sets by decreasing the total number of input nodes and reusing them.
 We also vary the number of times each sub-function is replicated or used in the output nodes.

 Our goal is to uncover three properties of the structure: accurately separated input units into sub-function specific and reused, two output sub-functions accurately detected in later layers, and all hidden units belong to either of the two output modules.
 The success rate for each of these properties as a function of input overlap and sub-function use is shown in Figure \ref{inp_sep_re}.

 We observe that our method has a high success rate for detecting these properties for sub-functions with high input separability.
 However, as the overlap between input node sets increases, the success rate for detecting input modules decreases.
 Furthermore, the success rate decreases as the number of times a sub-function is used decreases.
 We also observe that for sub-functions with low input separability (and high input overlap), intermediate units are often clustered into a single module due to the hidden units pruning step.
 Finally, we find that the same trend is observed for detecting output sub-functions, where increasing input overlap and decreasing sub-function use results in a low success rate for our method.
 (See appendix section \ref{app_viz_inp_overlap} for visualization of these results).